Sheffield Pike: Ascents

 Most of the fell, above the Greenside Road and away from the site of the old Greenside Mine, is Open Access land.

 Ascents can begin from Glenridding village or from Glencoyne on the track behind Seldom Seen.
 In either case the route may use either of the two cols, east or west of Sheffield Pike.
-From Glenridding a track known as The Rake leads to the eastern col, or the track past the former Greenside Mine leads to Nick Head, the western col. The latter route is no longer the industrial nightmare that Alfred Wainwright complained of in his 1955 guide-book when the mine was still working, but the spoil heaps and some of the mine buildings are still there.
+From Glenridding a track known as The Rake leads to the eastern col, or the track past the former Greenside Mine leads to Nick Head, the western col. The latter route is no longer the industrial nightmare that AW Wainwright complained of in his 1955 guide-book when the mine was still working, but the spoil heaps and some of the mine buildings are still there.

 Sheffield Pike can also be included in walks that take in Glenridding Dodd first, and then proceed either to Hart Side for a circuit of Glencoyne, or to Stybarrow Dodd and Helvellyn for a much longer horseshoe of Glenridding.